evanfloden/website-1/guide/community-process.md

 The minimal set of files, besides all required data and code, to implement a CODE CHECK process are the following (`/` is the project root directory):

 1. **`/README` file** with instructions how to execute the workflow (must be plain text, may have suitable extension, e.g., `.txt`, `.md`, `.markdown`)
-1. **`/MANIFEST` file** with a list of output files created by the workflow - these must be created by the workflow and are the basis for validating a successful check
+1. **`/codecheck.yml` file** with a list of output files created by the workflow, the so called manifest; these files must be created by the workflow and are the basis for validating a successful check
 1. **`/LICENSE` file** with information about licenses for all submitted material, e.g. code license for scripts and data licenses for used datasets

 These files and the worklow are published in a dedicated self-contained _GitHub_ repository in the [codecheckers organisation](https://github.com/codecheckers/).